Small Animal Services: Behavioral Medicine

 We accept MasterCard, Visa, Discover Card, American Express, cash and checks.
 We also offer CareCredit financing through GE Money Bank.
 Plans available are 6 months no interest or extended financing from 24 to 60 months.
 Applications can be submitted online at www.carecredit.com to receive an immediate response.

-After the initial consultation, we welcome your brief phone calls and e-mail communications for progress reports, clarification, or questions, and are always happy to communicate with your pet’s primary veterinarian.
+After the initial consultation, we welcome your brief phone calls and e-mail communications for progress reports, clarification of the current treatment plan, or questions, and are always happy to communicate with your pet’s primary veterinarian.

 Please let us know by phone or e-mail if you have any questions.
 We would like to help you and your pet.